Refinancing From a 15-Year to a 30-Year Mortgage

 You’re Refinancing to a Higher Interest Rate

-In most cases, refinancing your 15-year mortgage to a 30-year term will still provide a healthy reduction to your monthly payments, even if you have to refinance at a higher rate.
+Depending on how much higher the new rate is, refinancing your 15-year mortgage to a 30-year term can still provide a reduction to your monthly payments.

 For example, say your $300,000 15-year loan has an interest rate of 5.0% with a monthly P&I payment of $2,372.
 Refinancing to a 30-year loan at a rate of 7% would result in payments of $1,996 – which is still a savings of $376 per month.